-The last part of our Europe trip ended in Italy.
-From Switzerland we took a short flight to Florence and were immediately struck by the intense heat.
-We got a short reprieve from the heat when it started to rain, and thankfully our apartment had air conditioning.
+The last part of my Europe trip ended in Italy.
+From Switzerland I took a short flight to Florence and were immediately struck by the intense heat.
+I got a short reprieve from the heat when it started to rain, and thankfully the apartment had air conditioning.
 Florence is a beautiful, historic city with great food, but was difficult to get a feel for who the locals were because there were so many tourists.
 Il Duomo is truly spectacular.
-We didn’t wait in line to go inside, but even just walking around the outside you can see how much time and effort it must have taken to create such a beautiful cathedral.
+I didn’t wait in line to go inside, but even just walking around the outside you can see how much time and effort it must have taken to create such a beautiful cathedral.

 I really liked seeing how each restaurant and bistro did their version of a caprese salad.
 Here, they just had tomatoes and mozzarella drizzled with olive oil and spices.
 Simple yet satisfying!

 On the left is the roasted zucchini lasagna and the right shows the roasted rabbit with veggies.
 Super tasty!
 I plan on attempting to recreate the lasagna at home.

 Italian cafes are different than the others I have been to in Europe, but still a unique experience.
 I would have loved to try each one of these pastries shown above, but since I couldn’t pronounce most of them I just chose whatever caught my eye that day, ordered a macchiato and stood at the counter watching as the barista worked his magic (my macchiato was molto bene!).
 This place was called La Felicity and was on the corner of Via Sant’ Antonio and Via dell’ Ariento, if you’re interested.